 9.1 Power Consumption

 Run the expeller at no load for at least half-an hour at the specified revolution of expelling unit and record the readings of the energy-meter at interval of 5 minutes.
 The difference between two consecutive readings shall give power consumption for 5 minutes.
 Calculate power consumption at no load for one hour.
-Record the data according to item (1) of Annex E.
+Record the data according to item (1) of Annexure E.

 9.2 Visual Observations

-During and after completing power consumption test (see 9.1), the observation given in item (2 1 of Annex E shall be made visually and recorded.
+During and after completing power consumption test (see 9.1), the observation given in item (2 1 of Annexure E shall be made visually and recorded.

 10 TEST AT LOAD